Upside: Contribute an Article

 - Cloud services (technologies, platforms, migration to the cloud, on-premises vs. cloud vs. hybrid platforms, cloud data, cloud analytics, multicloud environments)

-- Data management (data storage including data lakes and lakehouses, cloud data management, master data management, structured/unstructured/semistructured data, data integration, data preparation/ETL, data modeling)
+- Data management (data storage including data lakes and lakehouses, cloud data management, data catalogs, master data management, structured/unstructured/semistructured/streaming/real-time data, data integration, data preparation/ETL, data modeling)

 - Staffing, skills training, and building a career; finding new employees, retaining/retraining employees